ShihabRezaAdit/DFU-Plos_One/README.md

 This project focuses on leveraging machine learning and deep learning for **Diabetic Foot Ulcer (DFU)** detection.
 Our novel approach, **DFU_DIALNet**, achieves an impressive **accuracy of 99.33%**.
 To ensure transparency and reliability, model decisions are interpreted using **LIME** and **Grad-CAM**.

 **Authors**:
-Monirul Islam Mahmud,Md Shihab Reza, Mohammad Olid Ali Akash, Farhana Elias, Nova Ahmed
+Monirul Islam Mahmud, Md Shihab Reza, Mohammad Olid Ali Akash, Farhana Elias, Nova Ahmed.

 ---